1. What is a hand therapist?

 If you have swelling, elevating the swollen area above the heart can assist with drainage.
 Getting a good nights sleep is essential for good healing as well as eating a healthy diet.
 Hold all exercise until cleared by either your physician or your therapist.

 9. Who are the local/regional hand surgeons and hand therapists?

 We treat all ages from infants to the elderly.

-Physical therapists and occupational therapists have advanced degrees and devote their educational studies and training to the science and art of rehabilitation.
+Physical therapists have advanced degrees and devote their educational studies and training to the science and art of rehabilitation.
 We focus not only on the consequences of an injury or illness but examine and treat the cause of the condition.
 A massage therapist does not have the education or expertise to understand complex medical diagnoses nor would they be able to follow the protocols required for the numerous problems that can occur through out the body.
 Chiropractors can diagnose, but tend not to specialize in the problems of the upper quarter.
 Even within the physician community, MD’s will refer their patients to specialists in disorders of the upper quarter and hand surgeons will insist their hand patients see hand therapists.